NhutHa98/leetcode-lab/008 - String to Integer (atoi)/explain.md

-# String to Integer (atoi) – Solution Explanation
+# String to Integer (atoi) - LeetCode 8

-## 1. Idea
+## Overview

-The goal is to convert a string to a 32-bit signed integer, emulating the behavior of the C/C++ `atoi` function.
-The approach is to process the string character by character, handling leading spaces, optional sign, leading zeros, digits, and clamping the result within the valid integer range.
+Implement the `myAtoi(string s)` function, which converts a string to a 32-bit signed integer (similar to C/C++'s `atoi` function).
+The function should handle whitespace, optional sign characters, numeric digits, and clamp the result to the 32-bit signed integer range [-2³¹, 2³¹ - 1].
+Any characters after the valid integer should be ignored.

+## Idea
+The main intuition is to **simulate the atoi function step by step**.
+We process the string character by character in a specific order: skip leading whitespace, handle optional sign, read consecutive digits while checking for overflow.
+The key insight is that we need to detect overflow before it happens by checking if adding the next digit would exceed the 32-bit integer bounds.

 ## 2. Step-by-Step Walkthrough